 How to pick a perfect spot, and what are the best places to stay when you visit London?

-Are some of the questions that might arise in your mind.
+These are some of the questions that might arise in your mind.

 Well, that depends on several things (especially on your interest and budget), and each place has its charm.
 Sit back and relax as we will guide you with the best places to stay to make your trip perfect.